ShaunCurtis/Blazr.Demo.DataPipeline/readme.md

 To build a more succinct implementation:

- - Accept The 80/20 rule.
+ - We must Accept the 80/20 rule.
 Not every request can be fulfilled with our our standard implementation, but 80% is a lot of effort and classes to save on.
- - Need a methodology for the 20%.
+ - We need a methodology for the 20%.
- - Need a "compliant" generics based ORM to interface with our data store.
+ - We need a "compliant" generics based ORM to interface with our data store.
 This implementation uses *Entity Framework* which provides that.
- - Accept there will be some quite complicated generics implemented in the base classes to abstract functionality into boilerplate code.
+ - Code some quite complicated generics in the base classes to abstract functionality into boilerplate code.

 ## Results

-The requests need a set of standard results to return: `TResult` of the request.
-They are defined as `record` with static constructors and contains status information and, if a query, a data set.
+The solution defines a set of standard results to return: `TResult` of the request.
+They are defined as `record` with static constructors and contains status information and, if a query, data.
 They must be serializable to use in APIs.
 Each is shown below:

 ```csharp
 public record ListProviderResult<TRecord>